Start a Claim Login

 What can I do to maximise my chances of getting my treatment paid for by the insurer?

-For whiplash claims CTP insurers are much more likely to fund your rehabiliation within 12 weeks of the date of the injury, so moving as quickly as possible is the best thing that you can do.
+For whiplash claims, CTP insurers are much more likely to fund your rehabiliation within 12 weeks of the date of the injury, so moving as quickly as possible is the best thing that you can do.
 After 12 weeks, some insurer may be reluctant to fund rehabilitation.

 For other types of injuries, insurers are generally happy to fund rehabilitation providing there is an up to date referral from your general practitioner and/or medical specialists.